 ART.
 CHANGED.
 LIFE.

-Jeffrey Kent is an American multidisciplinary artist and curator whose life's work has been a conduit for self-healing and communal wellness.
+Jeffrey Kent is an American multidisciplinary artist whose life's work has been a conduit for self-healing and communal wellness.

-Through art making, mentorship, and the stewardship of creative resources and ideas, he has become a lodestar for people looking to navigate the art world and a liaison between working artists and collectors.
-His own artwork is conceptual, with the most defining elements borrowing from his reflections on America’s racialized history and his place in it.
-Kent symbolically aligns his mediums with the subjects he is visually interrogating so that the materials, colors, and textures mirror the temperament of the discourse.
-The throughline of his varied artistic forms is his ability to demonstrate the inextricable links between historical meta-narratives and his story, offering a portal for others to find their own epics in the annals of history.
+His artwork is conceptual, with the most defining elements riffing from his reflections on America’s racialized history and his place in it.
+Rooted in his process-based practice, Kent symbolically aligns his mediums with the subjects he is visually interrogating so that the materials, colors, and textures mirror the temperament of historical meta-narratives and his-story.

-Kent taught fine art at Maryland Institute College of Art (2021-2023).
-His artwork resides in the collections of the National Academy of Sciences in Washington D.C, Reginald F. Lewis Museum in Baltimore, FTI Consulting Inc. in Washington D.C, Virginia Museum of Fine Arts in Richmond, American Visionary Art Museum in Baltimore, Hilton Hotels and Resorts in Baltimore, and Robert W. Deutsch Foundation in Baltimore, among others.
+Kent is an adjunct Professor of fine art at Maryland Institute College of Art (2021- present).
+His artwork resides in the public collections of the Smithsonian National Museum of African American History and Culture, Washington D.C, Pérez Art Museum Miami, FL, National Academy of Sciences, Washington D.C, University of Colorado, Aurora, Reginald F. Lewis Museum, Baltimore, MD, FTI Consulting Inc., Washington D.C, Virginia Museum of Fine Arts, Richmond, VA, American Visionary Art Museum, Baltimore, MD, Hilton Hotels and Resorts, Baltimore, MD, and Robert W. Deutsch Foundation, Baltimore, MD, among others.

 FEATURED COLLECTION